-^{} In his absence/till appointed, the Dean of the Faculty of Applied Sciences will perform his duty
+^{} In his absence/till appointed, the Dean will perform his duty

 [†] Until formed, the DRC of the respective department will perform this role.

 20. Facilities available

 Library

 Besides its own library at the campus, the TERI University has access to the TERI library, which has emerged as a pioneering research library and information centre in South Asia on energy, environment, and sustainable development.
 The library is one of the largest repositories of information in South Asia and most modern in terms of service, infrastructure, and information technology applications.